bgd-labs/rescue-mission-phase-1/README.md

 The LEND sent to the specified contracts will be claimed already as AAVE tokens with the transformation LEND to AAVE already taken into account (1 AAVE = 100 LEND)

-In this repository we have also added the Proposal payloads necessary to change the MINIMUM_QUORUM of the long executor from 20% to 12%, so its easier to pass proposals from the long executor (which is needed to pass the rescue mission).
-This proposals need to be passed before the rescue ones.
-This way the rescue proposal that needs the long executor will be easier to pass as it will not need 20% of the supply to pass.

 ## About

 This repository is divided in two parts: